christophrumpel/christophrumpel.github.io/_posts/2017-01-29-botman-quick-tip-how-to-use-a-default-pattern-in-botman.md

 ---
 layout: post
-title: "BotMan Quick Tip - Use a default pattern"
+title: "BotMan Quick Tip - How to use a default pattern"
 article_description: "BotMan is a framework agnostic PHP library for building chatbots.
 In today's tip I want to show you how to use a default pattern when using an array of callbacks."
 ---